Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 You can see the battery calculators to convert between these:

-In effect, to increase range, manufacturers can increase either the Ampere-hours or the Volts of the battery, and the battery capacity will increase.
+To extend the range, manufacturers can raise either the Ampere-hours or the Volts of the battery, which increases its capacity.

 How much battery capacity do electric scooters have?